lancachenet/logstash/example/README.md

   }
 }
 ```
-4. Execute docker-compose up -d in the example directory
+5. Execute docker-compose up -d in the example directory
-5. Visit hostname:5601 (hostname will be localhost if running locally) and login with elastic and the password you changed.
+6. Visit hostname:5601 (hostname will be localhost if running locally) and login with elastic and the password you changed.
-6. Go to Stack Management via the left sidebar, go to Saved Objects
-7. Press Import in the top right corner and select the everything.json and press import.
-8. Once imported, you can view the dashboards through the left sidebar.
+7. You can now view the dashboards through the left sidebar

 ## Things to note